Plant Parts For Kids: Interesting Facts And Functions

 Like every other living organism, plants also need air, water, sunlight and minerals from the soil for survival.

 You may explain plant parts to kids to improve their knowledge and enhance their love for nature.
 You may use a photograph or a natural plant to explain its parts and functions.
 Explain how each part aids the plant’s growth and yields flowers or fruits.
 You might explain to them the value of plants in air purification and how they benefit humans.
 Children may be interested in learning about how plants are propagated, such as by stems, roots, or seeds and in different planting activities.
-You might involve them in gardening activities or take them on hikes or treks to learn more about plants.
+Make learning facts about plants for kids even more interesting by involving them in gardening activities or taking them on hikes or treks.
+And once they have a basic idea about the parts of a plant, you could introduce them to photosynthesis for kids.

 Infographic: Plants Activities For Children